greta-dev/greta/tests/testthat/_snaps/extract_replace_combine.md

     Code
       z[1] <- 3
     Error <simpleError>
-      cannot replace values in a variable greta array
+      cannot replace values in a variable <greta_array>

 # rbind and cbind give informative error messages

     Code
       rbind(a, b)
     Error <simpleError>
-      all greta arrays must be have the same number of columns
+      all <greta_array>s must be have the same number of columns

 ---

     Code
       cbind(a, b)
     Error <simpleError>
-      all greta arrays must be have the same number of rows
+      all <greta_array>s must be have the same number of rows

 # replacement gives informative error messages